Earn the Prestigious CELTA Certificate

 The CELTA program is a 4-week course, with 120 contact hours.
 There is also an additional 80 learning hours devoted to pre-course preparation and tasks, on-course reading and research, assignment writing, lesson preparation and record keeping.

-Teaching practice is included in the curriculum and entails:
+Teaching practice is included in the curriculum for both the intensive program and the CELTA Course Online and entails:

 - Working in small groups with a maximum of five other trainee- teachers